 With the weather already warming up here in Georgia, we have daffodils blooming and the scent of hyacinths in the air.
 While most bulbs are planted in the fall for spring blooming, you can still plant bulbs even after the snow melts.

 Planting bulbs in spring will bring you a nice rainbow of colors in your yard during the summer.
-However, you need to follow a few of these easy planting tips and make sure to buy the right type of bulbs.
-I will share a few tips and affiliate links to get you started on your bulb planting journey!
+However, you need to follow a few of these easy planting tips and make sure to buy the right type of bulb.
+I will share a few tips and affiliate links to get you started on your bulb-planting journey!

 How to plant bulbs

 You need to follow a few basic steps to start planting spring bulbs in your yard.
 If you do your research ahead of time, you will greatly increase your chance of summer flowers!

 Most bulbs have to be planted 2 to 3 times deeper than they are tall.
 So, if the bulb is 3 inches tall, you should plant it approximately 6 to 9 inches into the soil.
 It may sound deep but don't worry, the flowers will find their way out of the soil when the time is right!
 The Garden Weasel Bulb Planter will make things much easier!

 Bulbs are meant to stick around and come back year after year.
 If you plant them in an area that is too wet, they will rot and never come back up again.
 Make sure your soil is well drained before planting.

 Before you plant your spring bulbs, make sure to turn in some compost to boost the nutrient availability of the soil.
 If you don't make your own compost, buy a bulb fertilizer instead.

 The last thing you want is for your bulbs to start growing and then have those tender shoots freeze!
 Make sure you don't plant before the last freeze date in your area.
 This information can be found online or through your local extension office.